EricMorse/ECE434/hw05/ReadMe.md

 This address (0x4ca008) is in our data section

 ###### Minor additional notes
-bone output has ssh messages cleaned from it
+bone output has ssh messages cleaned from it.

 # Homework 5: Kernel Modules